samblenny/zphqst-03/README.md

    ```

 6. Move the files into the /etc/mosquitto configuration directory and change
-   their permissions so that the certificates are publicly visible but the
+   their permissions.
+The point of this is to make the certificates publicly
+   visible so you can use them with `mosquitto_pub`, etc. while the private
-   private keys are only accessible to root and the mosquitto server
+   keys can only be used root or the mosquitto server.
    ```
    cd ~/ca-certs
    sudo mv ca.* server.* /etc/mosquitto/ca_certificates/